UAW 2865’s Contract Guarantees Student-Workers Rights and Protections

 When you are hired you should be issued an appointment notification letter, which states the dates you are expected to work, how many hours, and what your pay and benefits are.
 If you accept an appointment, that job is then guaranteed.
 If your section is canceled after you’re hired, the university either has to reassign you to another section or pay you anyway.
 You are also entitled to supplemental documentation that details what course you will be assigned to, and what your specific duties will be.
 This should be in the form of a checklist, filled out by your supervisor.
 A checklist for new employees is available here.

 You are entitled to be paid for all duties related to your appointment, including reading course material, attending lecture, preparing for discussion, answering student e-mail, etc. You can’t be required to work more than the hours you are paid for.
 For a GSI/TA working at 50%, this means that you cannot be asked to work more than 220 hours during the quarter.
 This should average 20 hours a week.
 You cannot be asked to work more than 40 hours in any week, or more than 8 hours in one day (this includes during exam time).
 The number of hours worked in excess of twenty (20) hours per week may not total more than 50 hours per quarter.
 If your duties ever exceed these amounts, your supervisor should reassign work to make the load manageable, or if that is impossible, increased your appointment percentage.
-You can also use this helpful grid to track your hours, and contact a union officer if you’re going over.
+You can also use this helpful grid to track your hours, and contact a union leader if you’re going over.

 Any ASE working at least 25% time who has children aged 12 or under is entitled to an $1,100 per quarter ($1,650 per semester) childcare cost reimbursement.
 ASEs with summer appointments are also eligible for an $1,100 subsidy.
 More about the subsidy and the form necessary to request it are here.